tholzmann/tholzmann.github.io/index.md

 layout: home
 ---

-I am currently working at [Vexcel Imaging](https://www.vexcel-imaging.com) as Photogrammetric Computer Vision Specialist.
+Welcome!
+I recently joined [Vexcel Imaging](https://www.vexcel-imaging.com) as a Photogrammetric Computer Vision Specialist.
 Prior to that, I obtained my PhD in Computer Science at the [Institute for Computer Graphics and Vision](https://www.tugraz.at/institute/icg/home/) at [Graz University of Technology](https://www.tugraz.at/home/),